 Quantum Internet and communications are about to become realities.
-Of late, few China-based scientists have developed a quantum Internet system which is hard to hack.
+Of late, few China-based scientists have developed a quantum Internet system that is hard to hack.
 The proposition behind this quantum internet is something known as “Quantum Entanglement” where data or information is not sent but imitated with a pair of photons.
-In the time there is no data or information traveling, data fudging and staling also cannot take place.
+In the time there is no data or information travelling, data fudging and staling also cannot take place.

 Quantum computer will be capable to analyze large quantities of data or information to provide AI machines the feedback required to enhance the performance.
 These computers will be able to analyze the data to provide feedback much more efficiently compared to traditional computers.
 Therefore, the learning curve for AI machines will be shortened.
 Quantum computers will help AI expand to more industries and help technology become much more instinctive very quickly.

 Quantum computers will revolutionize today’s healthcare delivery.
 In addition to personalized medicine, which is becoming a reality, very, very complex modeling of proteins in the genomes can be taken away quickly and easily.
 This type of visualization can speed up the research as well as the latest molecule development.